junior-jl/learning-python/object-oriented-programming/notes.md

 They allow us to create complex applications in Python.
 This is why they're considered the building blocks of OOP principles.

 - Objects and classes are also instrumental for compartmentalizing code.
-Differente components can become separate classes that would interact through interfaces.
-These ready-made components will also be avaliable for use in future applications.
+Different components can become separate classes that would interact through interfaces.
+These ready-made components will also be available for use in future applications.
 - The use of classes makes it easier to maintain different parts of an application since it is easier to make changes in classes.

 ## Declaring a class in Python